hotosm/hotosm-website/_projects/monrovia-fair-and-field-mapping-tasking-manager-pilot.markdown

 We do not often have sets of similarly-georeferenced, high-resolution imagery from different times in exactly the same location.
 Urban changesets are a product in massive demand from many data users (not to mention donors) and we have very few practical opportunities to generate them at this high a resolution and quality level (note that the 2014 imagery was acquired using a cheap DJI Mavic 2 belonging to a local person, not with an expensive mapping-specific drone, but it was done using the best practices from HOT’s experience gather local drone imagery with inexpensive devices).

 ![FMTM-Explanation.jpg](https://cdn.hotosm.org/website/FMTM-Explanation.jpg)
-*A project manager who has just created an FMTM project on their laptop demonstrates to a field mapper how they can select their assigned buildings on their phone*
+*A project manager who has just created an FieldTM project on their laptop demonstrates to a field mapper how they can select their assigned buildings on their phone*

 <h3>Implementation</3>

-<h4>FMTM</h4>
+<h4>FieldTM</h4>

-The Liberian team is doing household enumeration surveys, and have been trained using the FMTM to locate each precise building on the map, select it, and complete a detailed form that resembles a long-form census.
+The Liberian team is doing household enumeration surveys, and have been trained using the FieldTM to locate each precise building on the map, select it, and complete a detailed form that resembles a long-form census.
 There is a lot of value in the addition of the building selection; it ties the data to a specific structure, vastly reduces (practically to the point of elimination) duplication and missed structures, and creates a powerful advocacy tool for the local residents seeking better recognition and services for their community.

 ![Monrovia AOI](/uploads/fair-fmtm-monrovia-aoi-zoom.jpg.jpg)
 *Undigitized area at 1:300 scale; most of the AOI looks a lot like this and needs digitization*